-Welcome to the Big & Jealous Detective's Union!
+Welcome to the Purple & Powerful Detective's company!

 For the Head Detective's eyes only!